Lorenzo Esposito Fornasari: History

 Singer-composer Lorenzo Esposito Fornasari has made his mark as a singer and producer through a series of releases, including Obake's Draugr, Seven Mutations and their 2011 self-titled debut, Owls’ The Night Stays, O.R.k.'s Inflamed Rides, Soul of an Octopus and Ramagehead, Somma's 23 Wheels of Dharma and Berserk's 2013 self-titled debut.
 Fornasari’s vocals are astonishing powerful, morphing between an urbane Sylvian-like drawl to a cracked-gravel growl oozing with a creeping malevolence.
 That theatrically evokes the dystopian pronouncements interleaving Bowie’s Outside.

-— Sid Smith, PROG magazine UKOver the last decade, LEF performed in prestigious festivals and theatre stages worldwide including the Wave-Gotik-Treffen in Leipzig with the band Owls (Tony Wakeford, Eraldo Bernocchi, Lef), Asymmetry Festival in Poland with the band Obake, Teatro Vittoria in Roma with Giovanni Lindo Ferretti, the Teatro Grande in Brescia, the Cappella Paolina del Quirinale, the Teatro di Correggio, the Teatro Comunale Modena, Piazza Santo Stefano in Bologna, the Teatro Piccolo Regio in Torino, and the Teatro Dal Verme di Milano with Somma, as well as venues like the Teatro Comunale di Bologna and the Teatro Comunale in Ferrara singing contemporary opera.
+— Sid Smith, PROG magazine UKOver the last decade, LEF performed in prestigious festivals and theatre stages worldwide including the Wave-Gotik-Treffen in Leipzig with the band Owls (Tony Wakeford, Eraldo Bernocchi, Lef), Asymmetry Festival in Poland with the band Obake, Teatro Vittoria in Roma with Giovanni Lindo Ferretti, the Teatro Grande in Brescia, the Cappella Paolina del Quirinale, the Teatro di Correggio, the Teatro Comunale Modena, Piazza Santo Stefano in Bologna, the Teatro Piccolo Regio in Turin, and the Teatro Dal Verme di Milano with Somma, as well as venues like the Teatro Comunale di Bologna and the Teatro Comunale in Ferrara singing contemporary opera.

 In 2004 he started working with Eraldo Bernocchi, with whom he produced the album Unisono in collaboration with Bill Laswell.
 During the same year, Fornasari gave birth to the Vaga L’Am project with Quintorigo, Giovanni Lindo Ferretti, Enrico Gabrielli and Transgender.

 In 2007 he took part in the Somma project with Eraldo Bernocchi, Bill Laswell, Raiz, Hamid Drake, Nils Petter Molvær, Faraualla and seven Tibetan Monks.

 In 2008, again with Eraldo Bernocchi, he co-produced the remix album for Ephel Duath, Pain Remixes the Known.

 In 2009 he wrote soundtracks for "La torre riflette", a video installation on the Due Torri in Bologna.

 In the same year he produced Costituto, a 700th year celebration album for the Costituto of Siena, with Bernocchi, Markus Stockhausen and Giovanni Lindo Ferretti.